 4.1 Who is eligible to apply for a grant?

-To be eligible you must be one of the RDCs listed in Table 2 below and have received an invitation to apply through GrantConnect.
+To be eligible, you must be one of the RDCs listed in Table 1 above, have a project proposal included in the Priority and Reserve List and have received an invitation to apply through GrantConnect.